rpj/rpi/README.md

 A [pub/sub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)-based implementation of a Raspberry Pi system platform built on [redis](https://redis.io) and centered around sensors.

-The general philosophy is that a "sensor" is any "device" (physical or not) that is output-only in its primary mode of operation (i.e. configuration doesn't necessarily count as an "input").
+The general philosophy is that a "sensor" is any entity (physical or not) that operates primarily in an output-only mode (configuration doesn't necessarily count as an "input" so is allowable).

-These outputs are treated ephemerally, in a "fire and forget" manner, creating a "sensor data stream".
+These outputs are treated ephemerally, in a "fire and forget" manner, creating a data stream.
-The intent is for interested entities to subscribe to the sensor event stream and transform/interpret/persist it according to their requirements.
+The intent is for interested entities to subscribe to the data stream and transform, interpret and/or persist it according to their requirements.

-## Caveat emtpor
+## Caveat emptor

 This is still very much an active work-in-progress, however as it is functional, useful and "deployed" (I use it in to run my "garden monitoring bots"), I figured it was worth making public in the event it